geonetwork/geonetwork-ui/docs/guide/configure.md

 - `record_kind_quick_filter` (optional)

 Indicates whether the quick filter (by record kind dataset, service or reuse) below the search filters is displayed or not.
 Defaults to `true`.

+- `limit` (optional)

+Indicates the number of elements displayed per page (e.g., on DataHub news, search, and organization pages).
+A high value may lead to performance issues and a lower EcoIndex score.
+The default is 10; a value of 5 is recommended for better EcoIndex performance.

 - `filter_geometry_url` or `filter_geometry_data` (optional)